Connecting Communities. Accelerating Impact.

-Jason earned a bachelor’s degree in Electrical Engineering and Computer Science from Marquette University and two Masters’ degrees of Scince from the Massachusetts Institute of Technology (MIT) in Electrical Engineering/Computer Science and in Management (MBA).
-He is a Lean Six Sigma Black Belt and has a Project Management Professional (PMP) certification.
+Jason earned a bachelor’s degree in Electrical Engineering and Computer Science from Marquette University and two Masters’ degrees in Electrical Engineering/Computer Science and Management from the Massachusetts Institute of Technology (MIT).

-Jason has a passion for generative local community and has founded the Skillsfest movement that applies adaptive problem solving to thorny community problems.
-He is co-founder and past chair of the Michigan Lean Consortium and currently serves on the Boards of the United Way of the Fox Cities, CAP Services, the MIT club of Wisconsin, Community Impact, and the POINT Poverty Initiative in NE WI.
+He is a co-founder and past Chair of the Michigan Lean Consortium.
+He currently serves on the Boards of the United Way of the Fox Cities, CAP Services, the MIT Club of Wisconsin, Community Impact, and the POINT Poverty Initiative in NE WI.

 Ted teaches, writes, and consults on healthcare innovation.
 He uses expertise in design thinking, strategy formulation, and lean product development to help teams discover and implement breakthrough organizational change initiatives.

 Ted began his career at Boston Children’s Hospital where he served the Six Sigma team to develop measurement systems and audit processes to improve hospital cleanliness.
 He then moved to Atrius Health in Boston, where he worked as a front-line improvement specialist and an Innovation Engineer.
 While there he helped build the Atrius Health Innovation Center and worked with teams to design new clinical care models.
 With Ted’s assistance, the innovation team designed and created the organization’s first home-based urgent care program, which reduced overall costs for elderly patient care by $1.5 million annually.